from pathlib import Path

 Summarizing what the notations denote and recording the summaries in the notation notes

-Finally, we use the summarizer
+Finally, we pass the summarizer

-pipeline to summarize what the notations denote and record these summaries in the notation notes:
+function to summarize what the notations denote and record these summaries in the notation notes:

 = VaultNote(vault, name=f'_index_{reference}')